ga4gh/tool-registry-service-schemas/README.md

 What is the Tool Registry API Schema?
 -------------------------------------

 This is the home of the schema for the GA4GH Tool Registry API.
-The GA4GH Tool Registry API is a standard for listing and describing available tools (both stand-alone, Docker-based tools as well as workflows in CWL, WDL or Nextflow) in a given registry.
+The GA4GH Tool Registry API is a standard for listing and describing available tools (both stand-alone, Docker-based tools as well as workflows in CWL, WDL, Nextflow, or Galaxy) in a given registry.
 This defines a minimal, common API describing tools that we propose for support by multiple tool/workflow registries like [Dockstore](https://www.dockstore.org/), [BioContainers](https://biocontainers.pro), and [Agora](https://github.com/broadinstitute/agora) for the purposes of exchange, indexing, and searching.

 This repo uses the [HubFlow](https://datasift.github.io/gitflow/) scheme which is closely based on [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
 In practice, this means that the master branch contains the last production release of the schema whereas the develop branch contains the latest development changes which will end up in the next production release.
 As of July 2019, this means that the 1.0.0 version is described on master whereas the develop branch contains the 2.0.0-beta.3 version which will evolve into the 2.0.0 production release.